angeelya/Remittance/README.md

 4 is entered into the console - exit the program.

+**Description of classes**

+- Main:

+Entry point to the program.
+Implements information input and performs selected operations.

+-InputFilesService:

+the class performs operations on input files:

+receives .txt format files from the Input directory,

+extracts information about remittances from the file,

+moves this file to the archive and creates a list of information about remittances this file,

+deletes file that do not contain information about remittances.

+-AccountsFileService:

 **Project data**
 The Information folder contains a file with data about the account and its amount, a report file, an input directory that stores input files, an archive directory that stores processed files.
 The program processes files in txt format.